flashnuke/wifi-deauth/README.md

 * Check `ifconfig` to find the interface nickname
 * Works for 2.4GHhz and 5Ghz
 * Beware that some access points have protections against this kind of attack and therefore it might not work on them
+* Setting custom client mac addresses (`--clients`) is not suggested, as some clients might reconnect using a random MAC address which is different than the one set

 ### Requirements
 * Linux OS